lunduniversity/reqeng-phd-course/2024/seminar1-notes.md

     * Learn RE terminology in-depth
     * Acquire practical RE skills
     * Get acquainted with the RE research front
-    * Connect your RE leraning with your PhD Thesis project
+    * Connect your RE learning with your PhD Thesis project
-  * Requirements (examination):
+  * Requirements (examination): 7.5p
     * Prepare seminars
     * Actively engage in seminar discussions
     * Define and conduct an individual project